Maxwell (footballer, born 1981): Barcelona

 On 15 July 2009, it was announced that Barcelona and Inter had reached an agreement, with Maxwell joining the Catalan club for €4.5 million plus €500,000.
 Two days later, Maxwell signed a five-year contract and was presented as a new Barça player.
 He made his debut for the club in the second leg of the 2009 Supercopa de España, playing all 90 minutes.
 He had an important role in the second part of the season when Eric Abidal was injured and helped Barcelona win La Liga.

 Maxwell started Barcelona's first competitive match of the 2010–11 season, the first leg of the 2010 Supercopa de España, in an advanced left-wing position; he assisted the opening goal for Zlatan Ibrahimović.

 Paris Saint-Germain

 On 12 January 2012, Maxwell penned a three-year deal at Paris Saint-Germain after passing his medical examination.
 PSG paid €3.5 million for the player.
 For the 2013–14 season, he was the starting left-back, replacing Siaka Tiéné, who left the club for Montpellier.
 On 28 February 2014, Maxwell extended his contract until June 2015.

 On 4 February 2015, Maxwell scored the only goal as PSG defeated Lille away to reach the Coupe de la Ligue Final.

-Passport controversy

-It was alleged that Maxwell registered as an EU player during 2006 to 2009 with Inter, but he was signed by Barcelona as a non-EU player (Brazil), as Maxwell did not present a passport from a European country.
-UEFA started to investigate the case in August 2010, but in fact Inter signed him as a domestic transfer and he arrived in Italy as a non-EU player for Empoli, and had not violated Italian Football Federation (FIGC) regulations.
-FIGC only restricted Italian football clubs from signing non-EU players from abroad, except 1 quota (2 as of the 2011–2012 season) is given to Serie A clubs per season if the club released or sold abroad the non-EU player, or the player himself got an EU nationality.

-On 25 August 2010, Inter declared that Maxwell was always a non-EU player with the club.